 This list focuses on attractions.
-We’ve also got a great list of playgrounds, splash parks, free, indoor play groups, outdoor Winter Fun ideas, and every Thursday we post about the weekend’s best events.
+We’ve also got a great list of playgrounds, splash parks, free, indoor play groups, and every Thursday we post about the weekend’s best events.
 The seasonal attractions are listed at the end.

 Looking to burn off steam?
 Here are some indoor options for the family: